 Economic viability is largely driven by how much energy a truck uses.
 The capital cost of BEV trucks is much higher than diesel, only offset by a lower cost of energy and maintenance which depend on the application and electricity price.
-Figure 11 details two examples.
+Figure 10 in the next section details two examples.

-Vehicles that currently do not use a lot of diesel cannot offset their increased capital cost via fuel savings.
-These include site trucks and most plant and equipment trucks, which spend large parts of the day sitting on a work site, such as the Energex plant and equipment truck in Figure 7.
-As discussed in Section 0, leadership and knowledge development are the likely motivations for this implementation, not economic viability.
+Vehicles that currently do not use a lot of diesel cannot offset their increased capital cost.
+These include site trucks and most plant and equipment trucks, which spend large parts of the day sitting on a work site.
+Energex operates a plant and equipment truck (Figure 7) in Queensland.
+As discussed in Section 3, leadership and knowledge development are the likely motivations for this implementation, not economic viability.